maryam-ataei/FreeBSD_with_SEARCH/README.md

 ## Purpose

 TCP SEARCH improves slow start behavior by exiting at the appropriate chokepoint to improve network performance.
+Learn more about the SEARCH algorithm here: [https://search-ss.wpi.edu/](https://search-ss.wpi.edu/)

 ## Usage